Walled City of Lahore: Akbar

-Lahore's eminence largely began after 1584, when the Emperor Akbar ordered a palace to be built at what is now the Lahore Fort after shifting his capital to Lahore from Fatehpur Sikri.
+Lahore's eminence largely began after 1584, when the Emperor Akbar ordered a palace to be built at the site where the Lahore Fort now stands, after shifting his capital to Lahore from Fatehpur Sikri.
 He also ordered rebuilt and fortified the city's walls, and ordered their extension east of the modern Shah Alami Bazaar to encompass an open plain known as the Rarra Maidan.
 Lahore's old gates were also built around this time.
 Akbar also established the Akbari Mandi as a grain market at the city's easternmost edge - a grain market that still exists in the present day.
 During his reign, Mughal nobles were encouraged to build palaces and gardens in and around Lahore, and many of Lahore's first haveli mansions date from this period.

 European visitors in the 16th and 17th centuries described the city as populous, with bazaars stocking valuable goods.
 Akbar's court chronicler, Abu'l-Fazl ibn Mubarak, described the city as a "grand resort of all countries" with manufacturers that produced an astonishing variety of items.
-The Venetian traveler, Niccolao Manucci, described the city's bazaars as being packed with foreigners.
+The Venetian traveller, Niccolao Manucci, described the city's bazaars as being packed with foreigners.